Close sites icon close

 Stateless applicants do not have the right to work.

 Dual citizen Individuals with Hungarian and Ukrainian citizenship primarily from the Zakarpattia Oblast region in Ukraine (making up 15% of the newcomers).
 They have the rights of Hungarian citizens regarding labour labour.
-The hiring process is the same as that for Hungarian citizens, except that in most cases, they do not have social insurance cards like Hungarian citizens, and the employer has to apply for a card for them.
+The hiring process is the same as for Hungarian citizens, except that in most cases, they do not have social insurance (TAJ) cards like Hungarian citizens, and the employer has to apply for a card for them at the local government office.

 For more information on the legal framework, see the Hungary Help Page by UNHCR.